rvjc/free-mandelbrot/README.md

 Using the Complex version also has the benefit of underlying the algorithm's simplicity

-## Coordinates
+## A Note on Coordinates

 View coordinates in the Complex plane are floating-point numbers.
 The Real part (X) increases towards the right and the Imaginary part (Y) increases towards the top.
-The view rectangle is specified by CENTER coordinates, width and height (X,Y,W,H).
+The view rectangle is specified by its CENTER coordinates, width and height (X,Y,W,H).

 Screen coordinates are in integer pixels relative to (0,0)